-- Medicines will only be administered when it would be detrimental to a pupil's health or school attendance not to do so. - The school will not administer medication that has not been prescribed for that specific child by a medical practitioner. - The school will not administer Ibuprofen / Calpol / Piriton etc. in school. - If a child has any long-term medical needs, a pupil will have an Individual Health Care Plan written in consultation with parents / carers and health care professionals as appropriate, which details specific medications, support and help that may be required in an emergency.
-(See separate policy) - All medicines will be kept secure on site, in the main office, but available to pupils when needed (this excludes epi-pens, inhalers or blood glucose equipment, which will be kept with the pupil). - Medication will be administered by a named, trained first aider.
+- Medicines will only be administered when it would be detrimental to a pupil's health or school attendance not to do so. - The school will not administer medication that has not been prescribed for that specific child by a medical practitioner. - The school will not administer Ibuprofen/Calpol /Piriton etc. in school, unless part of a care plan, agreed with health professionals. - If a child has any long-term medical needs, a pupil will have an Individual Health Care Plan written in consultation with parents / carers and health care professionals as appropriate, which details specific medications, support and help that may be required in an emergency.
+(See separate policy). - All medicines will be kept secure on site, in the main office, but available to pupils when needed (this excludes epi-pens, inhalers or blood glucose equipment, which will be kept with the pupil). - Medication will be administered by a named, trained first aider.

-Off site / Trips:
+Off-site/Trips:

-- For a trip / residentials, pupils that require travel medication can have it administered provided forms are completed and signed in advance by parents/carers. - For other medications that may need to be administered during extended absences from school for trips, individual discussions will need to be held with the parent / carer and the school.
+- For a trip/residentials, pupils that require travel medication can have it administered provided forms are completed and signed in advance by parents/carers. - For other medications that may need to be administered during extended absences from school for trips, individual discussions will need to be held with the Parent/Carer and the school.

-Training for specific medical needs:
+Training for Specific Medical Needs:

-- If a child is identified as having a specific medical need, e.g., anaphylaxis or diabetes, then appropriate staff will be trained by an appropriate, qualified health care professional. - Each member of the school community knows their roles and responsibilities in maintaining and implementing an effective medications policy.
+- If a child is identified as having a specific medical need, e.g. anaphylaxis or diabetes, then appropriate staff will be trained by an appropriate, qualified health care professional. - Each member of the school community knows their roles and responsibilities in maintaining and implementing an effective medications policy.
 We work in partnership with all relevant parties to ensure that the policy is planned, implemented and maintained successfully.